Ewa-Boloz/Pros-and-cons-of-Jira-Confluence-MadCap-Flare-documentation/Pros and cons.md

 * It opens automatically once you enter the page for the first time and offers a start tour
 * It is always accessible under the Quick start icon

+## Easy access to documentation and on-line courses

+* Help panel is available

 ## Cons